NOAA-PMEL/PMEL-training/0-Workshop/workshop_guide.md

 4. When you're done with the form, press "Submit new issue".
 Your issue is now submitted.<br>
     ![alt text](images/github_issue_created.png "Issue is now created")

-5. Assign someone to the issue using the "Assignees" edit tab
+5. Assign someone to the issue using the "Assignees" edit tab<br>
    ![alt text](images/github_issue_assign.png "Assign the issue")

 6. Apply a label to the issue using the "Label" edit tab<br>